 EDUCATOR

 As a part of a National Science Foundation grant, I developed and taught a STEM science communication course at the University of North Carolina at Charlotte, which provided graduate students with tools to turn research into visual media.
-At New York University, I guest lectured about how to make science videos for a Science, Health, and Environmental Reporting class.
+At New York University, I guest lectured about how to make science videos at a Science, Health, and Environmental Reporting class.

 Also, I was a National Park ranger at Jamaica Bay Wildlife Refuge along the coast in Queens, New York.
-I developed lesson plans, produced educational materials, and led classes about urban ecology and climate change for NYC school kids.
+I developed lesson plans, made educational materials, and led classes about urban ecology and climate change for NYC school kids.
 I worked closely with park non-profit partners like the Jamaica Bay-Rockaway Parks Conservancy, too.

 Talking horseshoe crabs during a class on coastal creatures.
 (JBRPC)